 Perhaps most importantly, we’re doing our best to stop behaving as though we’re on a two-week vacation.
 It might sound strange, but one of the primary drawbacks to full-time RVing is that it’s all too easy to fall into the trap of wanting to see and do everything.
 At least, that’s been true for us.
-Eric and I both love hiking, biking, kayaking, birding, exploring new places, museums, music, art, architecture, festivals of all types, hanging out with long-time friends, meeting new friends, cooking, discovering new restaurants, farmer’s markets, and photographing everything.
+Eric and I both love hiking, biking, kayaking, birding, exploring new places, museums, music, art, architecture, festivals of all types, hanging out with long-time friends, meeting new friends, cooking, discovering new restaurants, farmers’ markets, and photographing everything.

 New places—and familiar favorite places—offer a never-ending array of things to do.
-But constantly being on the go is wearing on us—apparently too much of a good thing really can be too much.
-Unlike our pre-full-time-traveling life, we don’t have time to naturally integrate our travels with “normal life” by returning to a stationary home.
+But constantly being on the go is wearing on us.
+Apparently too much of a good thing really can be too much.
+Unlike our pre-full-time traveling life, we don’t have time to naturally integrate our travels with “normal life” by returning to a stationary home.
 Therefore, we need to rein ourselves in.

 We’re off to a promising new beginning.
 We spent the first week of April on Dauphin Island, a narrow barrier island just off the coast of Alabama.
 It’s a good place for not doing much of anything.
 With easy biking, lots of trails for hiking, and a good portion of the island devoted to bird sanctuaries (it’s one of the top locations in the U.S. for spring bird migration), it’s a paradise for slowing down.
-We first visited the island a couple of years ago on an all-day birding extravaganza with our friend Mona Liza (Lowe’s Travels) and had such a good time that we vowed to return.
+We first visited the island a couple of years ago on an all-day birding extravaganza with our friend MonaLiza (Lowe’s Travels) and had such a good time that we vowed to return.

 We spent the entire week doing nothing other than biking the island, visiting various bird sanctuaries, walking miles of trails, and leisurely looking for birds.
 Other than a ferocious rain and windstorm that lasted most of an entire day and night, we enjoyed a peaceful stay.
-We even met new friends on the trails—Diana, Ed, and their sweet kitty Eze—who decided on the spur of the moment to meet up with us at our next stop, New Orleans.
+We even met new friends on the trails—Diana, Ed, and their sweet kitty Eze—who decided on the spur of the moment to meet up with us at our next stop in New Orleans.

 If you’re looking for a place to get away from it all, Dauphin Island is a lovely choice.
 Bring everything you need, especially food.
 There is no viable grocery store on the island, and Mobile is 30 miles away.
-However, there is a fantastic fresh seafood market with local offerings (they’ll even steam your shrimp/crab/fish for you) and a surprisingly good lending library located in the nice little Visitor Center.
+However, there is a fantastic fresh seafood market with local offerings (they’ll even steam your seafood for you) and a surprisingly good lending library located in the nice little Visitor Center.

 Dauphin Island Campground is a unique and wonderful place, located directly adjacent to the Audubon Bird Sanctuary, with miles of walking trails through beautiful forests, marshlands, and access to miles of beaches (with unfortunate views of offshore drilling platforms).
 The bathrooms are beyond funky and the washers in the laundry are rusted—the whole bath complex is scheduled for a major overhaul this summer.
 We stayed in a partial hook-up site for $28 per night; the seventh night is free.
-(The campground also has full-hookup sites, both 50 amp and 30 amp.)
+(The campground also has full-hookup sites, both 50 amp, and 30 amp.)
 Verizon coverage is good.

 Choose your site carefully.
 The considerable rainstorm we had left much of the campground with enormous pools of standing water for several days.
 Our site (and the other sites at the east end of the campground) was fine after 24 hours, but others weren’t so lucky.
 We loved our time there, and will happily return.